Those Presents Are Going To Need Batteries & Cables

 #1 Make sure portable electronics are charged.
 If they require batteries, add them before the gift goes under the tree.
 If it’s too late for that, make sure you have the appropriate batteries on hand so the gift will be functional in minutes.
-If the device doesn’t require batteries, make sure you have a charging device in case it doesn’t come with full battery.
 The recipient of a LeapFrog LeapPad learning tablet or iPad surely will want to play immediately.

 If you’re giving an MP3 player, gaming device or tablet, consider preloading some content so your loved one doesn’t have to spend the first few hours loading games, apps or music to enjoy the device.
 Pre-installing Angry Birds will generate immediate smiles before the recipient launches into synching his or her music library.

 Certain accessories can improve a gadget gift.

 #2 Don’t Forget A SD Card: If you’re giving a lucky loved one a camera, keep in mind that most digital cameras require an SD card for storing photos.
 Unfortunately, not all cameras come with one.
 Look at the box to make sure it’s included — and has sufficient memory.
 If not, pick up an SD card compatible with the camera so the recipient can snap photos immediately.